-Note: If you have only one hard disk drive, install it in the left drive bay.
+Note: If you have only one hard disk drive, install it in the left or upper-left drive bay.

 Attention: To avoid damage to the hard disk drive connectors, make sure that the cover is in place and fully closed whenever you install or remove a hard disk drive.